Dildar Ali (দিলদার আলী)

 Towards Regret Free Slot Allocation in Billboard Advertisement

-Dildar Ali, Suman Banerjee, Yamuna Prasad, "Towards Regret Free Slot Allocation in Billboard Advertisement", International Journal of Data Science and Analytics, 2024 [Impact Factor- 3.4].
+Dildar Ali, Suman Banerjee, Yamuna Prasad, International Journal of Data Science and Analytics, 2024 [Rank- Q1].

 Paper Link